Buyer’s Guide: Hammers

 Not only do the following tools meet our recommendations above, but consumers rate these three options the best hammers of the bunch.
 It always hammertime with these DIY and homeowner favorites!

 Whether you’re hanging a picture, nailing fence boards, or building a doghouse, the Estwing Rip Claw 16-Ounce Hammer will prove up to the task.
 It’s solid forged steel with a shock-absorbing grip and a smooth face that won’t mar your wall should you miss the target.
-It has an impressive average of 4.8 stars on Amazon, where satisfied customers praise the sturdy materials, comfortable grip, and excellent balance.
-If 16 ounces is too much or too little, the hammer is also made in 12-ounce and 20-ounce weights.
-Available on Amazon.
+Its fans praise the quality materials used in its sturdy construction, as well as its comfortable grip and excellent balance.
+If 16 ounces is too much or too little, know that the hammer is also made in 12-ounce and 20-ounce weights.

-The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-styled, fiberglass handle with a comfortable grip designed to absorb vibration and shock while reducing fatigue.
+The Irwin Tools 16-Ounce Fiberglass General Purpose Claw Hammer has a hatchet-style, fiberglass handle with a comfortable grip designed to absorb vibration and shock while reducing fatigue.
 With a forged steel, smooth face and a rip claw, this is a great hammer for projects both big and small and is sturdy enough for years of use.
-Pleased Amazon buyers give it a 4.6-star average.
-Available on Amazon.

 Unless you’re a professional contractor, you don’t need the brawniest, costliest framing hammer on the market.
-This well-priced model from a beloved, DIYer-friendly brand can deliver all the wallop most of us would need, thanks to a 22-ounce head and 17-inch, forged steel construction.
+This well-priced model from a beloved DIYer-friendly brand can deliver all the wallop most of us would need, thanks to a 22-ounce head and 17-inch, forged steel construction.
 What makes it a standout favorite for average homeowners?
-Reviewers say the torsion control and “AntiVibe” features of the Stanley Fatmax Xtreme go a long way to minimize the shock of impact and the associated physical strain.
-Available on Amazon.
+The torsion control and “AntiVibe” features of the Stanley Fatmax Xtreme go a long way to minimize the shock of impact and the associated physical strain.